They Were Big, They Were Blue, They Were Beautiful: Production

 The original script, by Ross Napier, won third prize of £400 in the £3,000 Shell Australian TV drama competition.

 First prize when to a play about Victoria's "Black Friday" on 13 January 1939, "The Day Called Black," by Robin Cornfield.
 Second prize went to "The Bed by the Window" about a hospital murder by Paul Chidlow.
 The first prize for adaptations went to Charles Phillips for an adaptation of the Henry Lawson story "Send Around the Hat."
-Second prize went to Catherine Hamilton for an adaptation of the Emlyn Williams play, "The Druid's Rest".
-James Downing won third prize for adapting the Victorian Sardou story, "The Black Pearl."
+Second prize went to Catherine Hamilton for an adaptation of the Emlyn Williams play, The Druid's Rest.
+James Downing won third prize for adapting the Victorien Sardou story, "The Black Pearl."
 The judges, Harry Dearth, Royston Morley, and John McCallum, said the standard of entries was disappointingly low.

 Napier rewrote the play after submitting it for the prize.
 He called it "a light drama with a humorous element."
 Brett Porter producer of Shell Presents said "So far we have concentrated on topline American plays.
 These have proved very successful...
 But we need a proportion of good Australian plays if we are really going to produce first-rate TV drama for Australian audiences.
 We are making every effort to assist local writers and to introduce them to the particular problem of writing plays for TV."

 It was the first TV appearance for Stewart Ginn and Fifi Banvard.
 Kevin Brennan had impressed in Johnny Belinda.

-Australian's Governor General, Sir William Slim visited the set and watched dress rehearsals.
+Australian's governor general, Sir William Slim visited the set and watched dress rehearsals.

 The budget of the show was £3,070.